kalimero0411/fastakit/README.md

 	--maxseq Return the # of largest sequences for each input sequence (ORFs, proteins, etc.)
 	--check	Check if FASTA file is single line
-	--fullprot	Return only ORFs/proteins with start and stop codons --ignorestart	Ignore start codon when getting ORFs
+	--fullprot	Return only ORFs/proteins with start and stop codons --re_sites      Detect restriction enzyme recognition sites for each sequence (Incompatible with protein sequences) --ignorestart	Ignore start codon when getting ORFs
 	-t | --threads #	Number of CPU threads to use (Default = Detected processors or 1) -v | --verbose	Verbose